 Using the Same Password

 We are all guilty of this one.
 We all have this terrible habit.
 We use the same password or slightly varied versions of the same password on all the sites we visit.
-That's almost as safe as setting 123456 as your as your password!
+That's almost as safe as setting 123456 as your password!

 Here are some password best practices:

 - Never use your birthday

 - Reset password every 90 days